JackPotat0/jackpotat0.github.io/docs/game.md

 Story/Plot: The class discrimination theme is just alright.
 I do like me some Lelouch/Suzaku dynamic.
 This entry has one of the weakest hooks in the Tales games.
 The conflicts are solved too fast and simple, really lacks in stakes and weight.
 Revealing Yuri being vigilante could be a huge crash out moment and add a lot of drama, but it is just brought over like that.
 Overall it is a super safe plot.

 Characters: What if we put all flavours of tsunderes aka people who cant be honest with themselves into a party?
 As Tales tradition, they are all very cliche, but the execution is just so solid.
 But it really lacks the ONE iconic character like other Tales, which makes this party a lot less memorable.
 There is way too many kids in this party, Karol is consistently annoying, he did get his moment later on, thats pretty cool.
 Yuri is a bit overhyped by the community, Troy Baker really carried this one.
 His high pitch voice trying to imitate Karol is damn funny.
 I like classical tsunderes so Rita is quite good, she is probably one of the grumpiest Tales main characters.
 Estelle is fun, her victory skits with teammates (a sign of victory with high five) are the ones I will remember - very cute, but her character really is just slightly better than Colette, Natalia is done way better. ~~If I had a nickel for a short haired princess having weird fashion choices, I'd have two nickels.
 Which isn't a lot, but it's weird that it happened twice. cues Ashe from FFXII~~ Flynn is really boring.
-If not for the cast, this game would not have been too different from DQ.
+If not for the quality of the cast, this game would not have been too different from DQ.

 Gameplay: A Tales game that is not overengineered with way too many mechanics?
 Is this even a Tales game?
 Why do they regress in the late PS3 era?
 The weapon system is whatever, not innnovative but works, I just think some essential skills like sidestep should just be part of everyones kit.
 The 3D model artstyle is great, probably the best iteration of the traditional Tales.
 Not a fan of the 2D sprites, their face feels a bit twisted.
 The overall dungeon quality is quite good by Tales standards, which are often either extremely boring or annoying.
 I finally understand the combat system, the controls only make sense on a controller.
 This is Tales combat at its best.
 I really hate that bringing Estelle to any boss fight is pseudo hard mode, I just want her to be good.